himanshudogra/flask-webapp-project/README.md

 this is for web application based on flask.

 Step1.
-Run the python code inside python directory of this repo.
+Run the python script github-webapp.py.

 Note: make sure you have flask module already install, if not then install it using
       $ pip3 install flask